thofmann/lnd/README.md

 ## Installation

-* In order to build form source, the following build dependencies are required:
+* In order to build from source, the following build dependencies are required:
   * **Go 1.5 or 1.6**

     Installation instructions can be found here: http://golang.org/doc/install.